-- Complete all requirements and performance standards for the major or area of concentration and one writing-intensive course in the major, as set forth in the catalog effective at time of matriculation.
+- Complete all requirements and performance standards for the major or area of concentration as well as one writing-intensive course in the major, as set forth in the catalog effective at time of matriculation.
 (Major requirements are presented in the catalog under the appropriate discipline.)
 Students may change to a subsequent catalog governing their degree requirements, but must meet all requirements of that catalog.

 - Complete a minimum of 36 credits at the junior/senior level (courses numbered 300 or above).

-- Degree-seeking students must earn a minimum of 32 credits in residence.
+- Degree-seeking students: Earn a minimum of 32 credits in residence.

 - Complete a minimum of 126 credit hours with a minimum cumulative grade point average of 2.0.
-Of these 126 credit hours, a maximum of 8 semester credit hours (12 quarter credit hours) can be PE, Athletic, or Fitness Wellness credits.
+Of these 126 credit hours, a maximum of eight semester-credit hours (12 quarter-credit hours) can be PE, athletics, or fitness wellness credits.
 This includes institutional and/or transfer credits of this kind.

 - Thirty-two of the last 40 credits required for graduation must be taken at Whitworth.